Vacate NY Default Judgment – NY Default Judgment Defense Lawyer

 Court’s Discretion to Vacate a Default Judgment

-A default judgment may be vacated in accordance with the enumerated grounds in CPLR Rule 5015(a) in the exercise of the court’s discretion and upon such terms as may be just.
-The court’s decision of whether to vacate a judgment is a discretionary one, and may be granted on such terms as may be just.
+A default judgment may be vacated by the enumerated grounds in CPLR Rule 5015(a) in the exercise of the court’s discretion and upon such terms as may be just.
+The court’s decision of whether to vacate a judgment is a discretionary one and may be granted on such terms as may be just.
 This language applies to all five of the enumerated subdivisions of CPLR Rule 5015(a).

 Temporary Restraining Order